 To assist researchers applying for NC3Rs funding in clearly conveying the potential 3Rs impact of their work, we have developed the guidance below.
 The key topics to consider have been grouped under two headings, focus and rationale.
 Focus predominantly covers the importance of the 3Rs potential (including how a 3Rs legacy will be achieved) and rationale how to estimate the 3Rs impact.

 The 3Rs should be embedded throughout your grant application, from the Je-S proposal form through to the additional attachments.
+Further information on applying this guidance, including common errors and examples, can be found in our recorded webinar.
 For further information on the application process for NC3Rs funding schemes please refer to the NC3Rs Applicant and Grant Holder Handbook.

 A PDF version of this guidance is also available for download.